 Once a diagnosis has been made, the type of physician who may best treat a patient’s symptoms depends on individual case.
 For many people, a physiatrist and physical therapist can treat people nonsurgically.
 In cases where spondylosis-related anatomic changes require removal or release of tissue, a spine surgeon will become involved.
 In some cases, a physiatrist or spine surgeon may also refer the patient to see a neurologist for additional care.
 (Find a doctor at HSS who treats spondylosis.)

 Treatment for spondylosis depends on the specific set of symptoms and findings that a patient is found to have and the area of the spine that is affected.
 Initial measures almost always include physical therapy to strengthen the muscles that support the spine and, in some cases, epidural injections to reduce inflammation and pain.
-Short courses of oral pain medication may also be prescribed.
+Short courses of oral pain medication, like anti-inflammatories, may also be prescribed.

 Although non-operative treatment won’t change the structural effects of spondylosis – the wear and tear on tissues and the pressure on the nerves – it can provide relief while the nerve adapts to these changes in the spine anatomy.
 In many cases, this allows the symptoms to decrease without surgery.